 There are a lot of hidden treasures that the land of the Nile can offer to its guests.
-One of these treasures is Tell El Amarna or the ruins of Akhenaten, the capital established by Akhenaton in the 14th century BC.
+One of these treasures is Tell El Amarna Egypt or the ruins of Pharaoh Akhenaten, the capital established by Akhenaton in the 14th century BC.

-In the last three years in the ruling period of Akhenaton, many waves of haltered and violence towards the god Amun started emerging in Egypt and his name as removed from many locations from various temples around the country.
+In the last three years in the ruling period of Akhenaten, many waves of haltered and violence towards the god Amun started emerging in Egypt and his name as removed from many locations from various temples around the country.

-At the bottom of the Tell, or the cliff in the Arabic language, there are the ruins of the once named Great Temple of the God Aten that had no ceiling in a custom that was different from all the other temples of ancient Egypt.
+At the bottom of the Tell or the cliff in the Arabic language, there are the ruins of the once named Great Temple of the God Aten that had no ceiling in a custom that was different from all the other temples of ancient Egypt.
 However, since Aten is the god of the sun, his worshipers wished to look at the sun directly during their prayers.

 Shortly to the South, there are the ruins of the Smaller Temple of the God Aten that is now undergoing restoration.
 Near this temple, two palaces can be easily identified.

-One of the best-preserved sections of Tell El Amarna is the Northern Temple of Queen Nefertiti with its remarkable original mosaic floors.
+One of the best-preserved sections of Tell el-Amarna is the Northern Temple of Queen Nefertiti with its remarkable original mosaic floors.

 However, the most notable parts of Amarna city today are the two cliff tombs.
 The first groups of tombs are called the Northern tombs.
 The most remarkable among them is the tomb of Huya, the steward of the Queen Tiya, the mother of king Akhenaten.